 10. In the first scheme year the requirement to publish a TCFD report applies to trustees, some schemes will issue their Annual Benefit Statement or Annual Funding Statement in advance of publishing their TCFD report.
-In this scenario, trustees should, wherever possible, state in their Annual Benefit Statement (and Annual Funding Statement where applicable) the website location where the TCFD report will eventually be published.
-They should also state the deadline for publication.
-This scenario is illustrated below:
+In this scenario,

-&lt;sup>51 Paragraph 5B of the Disclosure Regulations was inserted by regulation 3 of the Occupational Pension Schemes (Administration and Disclosure) (Amendment) Regulations (Northern Ireland) 2018 and amended by regulation 5 of The Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations (Northern Ireland) 2018.
+&lt;sup>55 Paragraph 5B of the Disclosure Regulations was inserted by regulation 3 of the Occupational Pension Schemes (Administration and Disclosure) (Amendment) Regulations (Northern Ireland) 2018 and amended by regulation 5 of the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations (Northern Ireland) 2018.